fluent/fluent-bit-docs/concepts/data-pipeline/input.md

 [Fluent Bit](http://fluentbit.io) provides input plugins to gather information from different sources.
 Some plugins collect data from log files, while others can gather metrics information from the operating system.
-There are many plugins for different needs.
+There are many plugins to suit different needs.

 ```mermaid